 We don’t understand what we are worth.
 We’ve lost sight of who we really are.
 And we’re chasing petty things—just to feel complete.
 To fill the emptiness we feel inside, we are doing all sorts of crazy things.
 But the problem is, we gain temporary pleasure and satisfaction.
 That’s all.

 Instead of chasing instant pleasure, we must look within and realise our true worth.
 And how we do that is through the ancient practice of Karma yoga.

 Karma yoga is an essential spiritual practice.
 It is the yoga of action, ideal for an active (busy) person.
 Broadly speaking, action can be divided into three categories:

 1. Actions performed with selfish, egocentric desires.

 3. Actions performed without desires, meaning selfless action.

 Karma yoga falls under the third category.
 It envisages actions dedicated to a higher ideal.
 Actions that are free from ego, egocentric desires, attachments and expectations.

 A person who practices Karma yoga is known as a Karma yogi.
 A Karma yogi commands enormous power and gains supreme peace and happiness in life.
 Through the practice of Karma yoga he (she) reduces and ultimately eliminates all fear, stress and anxiety that plague human existence—and enjoys a blissful state, even in the most challenging situations.

 For more information about Karma yoga you will find a list of references below.
-If you live in Perth, then please join us on the 4th June 2017 for the Karma Yoga Retreat.
-We would love to see you there.
+If you live in Perth, then please join us on Monday evenings for a Vedanta Class.
+Alternatively, we have a variety of workshops and retreats for you to attend.